SunCCNY/NAIRR-SMLM/2DGauss_FFL_LD/README.md

 ![Alt text](https://github.com/SunCCNY/NAIRR-SMLM/blob/main/2DGauss_FFL_LD/Docs/Fig2DGauss_FFL_LD_Test_Frame_10_Emitters.png)

-**Input**: The N = 500 frames are input to AI.
+**Input:** The N = 500 frames are input to AI.

-**Output:** AI is supposed to output a list of estimated emitter locations, representing a superresolution image of the helix.
+**Output:** AI is supposed to output a list of estimated emitter locations, representing a superresolution SMLM image of the helix.

+## Benchmarking and evaluating

+The quality of the reconstructed SMLM can be benchmarked by the UGIA-F [5-7] and UGIA-M [10] estimators that achieve the Fisher information of data movie and single frames, respectively.

+The quality metrics of the root mean square minimum distance (RMSMD) [7], RMSMD-P, and RMSE-P are used to evaluate the accuracy of reconstructed SMLM image in comparison with the ground truth emitter locations.

+**UGIA-F estimator:** The UGIA-F estimator outputs an SMLM image as shown below.
+Its quality in terms of RMSMD is given in the table below.

+**UGIA-M estimator:** The UGIA-M estimator outputs an SMLM image as shown below.
+Its quality in terms of RMSMD is given in the table below.